 - Performing Spatial Analysis: Spatial analysis is used to inform numerous activities including Community Wildfire Protection Plan development and decision making, and assessments to determine replacement costs for values at risk that may be impacted by events such as wildfires or floods.

 - Assessing Tools: We are continually assessing tools and software that fit, or may be customized to fit, our specialized needs.
-Some of the specialized tools we regularly use include:

 Support our GIS program by donating today!